kirilcvetkov92/Vehicle-Detection/README.md

 * Pixels per cell = (16,16)
 * Cells per block = (2,2)

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describtion how  I trained a classifier using my selected HOG features
 I trained a linear SVM using only the `hog features`.
 First and foremost my goal was to achieve 10+ fps, with fair performance on my Intel i5 8600K.

 The full code is inside the main Notebook.py file, under `Generate dataset and train the model heading`.